School District Liability for Student Injuries

 Parents and guardians place a great amount of trust in teachers, school monitors, and bus drivers every day when they send their children off to school.
 In most cases, this trust is well-deserved and school employees are careful to follow safety procedures and ensure that children under their supervision are kept safe from injury.
 Unfortunately, accidents still can and do happen on a fairly regular basis, some of which can have far-reaching consequences for a child’s health.
-Treating these injuries can be prohibitively expensive, so if your child was injured while at school, it is important to contact an experienced personal injury lawyer who can help you seek compensation for your losses.
+Treating these injuries can be prohibitively expensive, so if your child was injured while at school, it is important to contact an experienced personal injury lawyer in Augusta who can help you seek compensation for your losses.

 By suing a public school, a person is essentially suing a government entity, which means that the school will be protected from a certain degree of liability though governmental immunity.
 However, there is an exception in Georgia for accidents involving an injury to a child that occurred while he or she was on a bus or other school-operated vehicle.
 In these situations, the injured party can collect compensation from the school, but only up to the amount of the district’s insurance policy.

 If a child was injured in the classroom, on the playground, or elsewhere on school grounds a teacher or school employee can only be held personally liable if the injury was the result of the employee’s negligent performance of a ministerial function.
 This means that if a teacher violates an actual rule, he or she can be held responsible for subsequent injuries.
 If there is no rule in place, however, and a teacher merely exercised his or her discretion and a child was subsequently injured, it is much more difficult to establish liability unless the action was malicious or intended to cause harm.